TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-1-AWS-01 Global Infrastructure.md

 Availability Zones (AZs) are isolated environments within data center regions from which public cloud services are operated.
 Regions are geographic locations where cloud providers' data centers operate.
 Businesses choose one or more Availability Zones for their services around the world depending on their business needs.

-The choice of availability zones is based on various reasons, for example compliance requirements or proximity to end customers can play a role.
-Cloud administrators can also replicate services across multiple availability zones to reduce latency or protect resources.
-In the event of a service failure, resources can also be moved to another availability zone.
-Certain cloud services can also be restricted to specified regions or availability zones.

-Amazon divides the data centers of its AWS cloud (Amazon Web Services) into the regions of North, Central and South America, Europe/Middle East/Africa and Asia-Pacific.
-Each region in turn comprises several availability zones that are geographically separated from each other.
-Regions are connected to each other via the Internet.
-Each availability zone includes one or more data centers.
-In Germany, Amazon operates its own AWS data center in Frankfurt.

 ### Sources